daybugging/stefanzweifel.io/src/projects/imgubox/index.md

 - [Push queues](http://laravel.com/docs/5.0/queues#push-queues) are awesome!
 They let you move time intensive tasks into the background.
 Due to it's nature, the processing of uploading favorites to Dropbox is time consuming I've used queues to process them asynchronously.
 For like half a year I struggled with understanding how those queues work, what the differences between push and pull is and how I can use them in a project.
 Now I got the hang of them and I don't want to miss them anymore.
 - Integration Tests are great for small projects like this.
 Thanks to Jeffrey Way from Laracasts, there is a great package for [Laravel](https://github.com/laracasts/integrated).
 I watched some screencasts, wrote some tests and now I can be certain that the crucial parts of the app work.
 - **Don't rush!** I've written the core code of the app in an afternoon.
 I immediately thought "Okay, let's deploy it.
 Someone will probably like it.", but then I realized I should do some deeper tests and then all kinds of exceptions where thrown.
-I went back to the drawing board and I've rewritten the app.
+After a complete rewrite, I was happy with the application and deployed it.
 Now the app should handle most common errors well and I will be informed if something goes wrong.